JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-map prefer-geojson center="Q495448" zoom="7.5" title="Hayes Shelter prehistoric site, Marshall County, Tennessee" show-label="true">

 <param ve-entity eid="Q80914" title="Tabasco">
 There is some debate among scientists about when humans used domesticated sunflowers in parts of the southwestern United States and Mexico, and whether they were cultivated independently there.[^ref9] A charred seed, which is no longer extant, was recovered at San Antonio cave, in Tabasco, Mexico.
-Although some scientists identified the seed as coming from _H. annuus_, others argued that it may have come from a squash or a wild sunflower.[^ref9] Expanding on that archeological research, genomic studies of the common sunflower have linked present-day crops and seed remains to a common ancestor, which was cultivated at an independent domestication center in eastern North America.
-For those reasons, several botanists have argued that _H. annuus_ was brought to Mexico via North American trade routes, possibly even by Spanish explorers.[^ref9]
+Although some scientists identified the seed as coming from _H. annuus_, others argued that it may have come from a squash or a wild sunflower.[^ref10] Expanding on that archeological research, genomic studies of the common sunflower have linked present-day crops and seed remains to a common ancestor, which was cultivated at an independent domestication center in eastern North America.[^ref11] For those reasons, several botanists have argued that _H. annuus_ was brought to Mexico via North American trade routes, possibly even by Spanish explorers.[^ref12]
 <param ve-map prefer-geojson center="Q80914" title="San Antonio cave, Tobasco, Mexico" zoom="6.5" show-label="true">

 <param ve-entity eid="Q29" title="Spain">